Raw cat food—roaring good idea or paw choice?

 All our formulas are designed in collaboration with vets to ensure they contain everything your cat needs to be happy, healthy, and full of energy.

 Only human-grade ingredients

-Our food contains only meat and other ingredients that you would be happy to find on your own plate—no “animal derivatives,” cereals, grains, or incomprehensible E-numbers that you can’t decipher.
+Our food contains only meat and other ingredients taken directly from the human supply chain—no “meat derivatives,” cereals, grains, or incomprehensible E-numbers that you can’t decipher.